 Yes, Your Mother And Father Are Hypocrites… Sort Of

-The practice of claiming to have moral standards or beliefs to which one’s own behavior does not conform;
+The practice of claiming to have moral standards or beliefs to which one’s own behavior does not conform

-One method of escaping the charge of being a hypocrite involves the claim that there is no such thing as an objective standard by which all human beings ought to conform.
-This sounds easy enough on the surface, but life still forces the one who holds to this view into hypocrisy, because holding to the “truth” that there is no standard is in itself a standard.
-This view makes too many assumptions as it attempts to free the man for libertine freedom while holding humanity to the confines of a civil society.
-One can’t, on the one hand, for example, insist that there are no such things as objective moral standards, and then on the other leave their house in the morning and expect its contents to be there when they get back.
-According to their standardless standard, they have no right to impose the moral standard, thou shalt not steal, on their neighbor.
-But those who live according to this extreme do just that, and so qualify as hypocrites.
-They say there are no absolutes, then expect others to live as if there are.
+One method of escaping the charge of being a hypocrite involves the claim that there is no such thing as an objective standard by which all human beings can be measured.
+By doing this, so it is reasoned, the charge of hypocrisy is dodged because there is no held standard to which one’s behaviors do not conform.
+This sounds easy enough on the surface, but life still forces the one who attempts to hold this view into hypocrisy, because holding to the “truth” that there is no standard is itself a standard.
+This view makes too many assumptions as it attempts to free the man for libertine freedom while holding humanity to the restraints of a civil code.
+One can’t, on the one hand for example, insist that there are no such things as objective moral standards, and then on the other expect to live in a safe and civil society.
+According to his standardless standard, he has no right to impose any moral standard on his neighbor.
+But those who attempt to live according to this extreme do just that, and so qualify as hypocrites.

 But the good news is that He loved the world so much that he provided a way of escape from His justice.
 That escape is through Jesus’ righteousness and His atoning sacrifice.
 We, your parents, make no pretense of righteousness.
-We do admit, to ourselves, to God, and to our fellow man that we have fallen short, not of our own weak standard, or any standardless standard, but of God’s holy and righteous standard.
+We do admit, to ourselves, to God, and to our fellow Man that we have fallen short, not of our own weak standard, or any standardless standard, but of God’s holy and righteous standard.
 We, at the same time, like the robber in the story, point to His standard as the standard by which all will be judged by God, even though we ourselves have fallen under that same judgment.
-We do realize that that looks a lot like hypocrisy to those who have not sought refuge from God’s judgment through Jesus.
-But we don’t point to ourselves as holding to the standard, only that there is a standard by which we are all held to account.
-And we call all men to repent, just as I, a man whom you’ve watched up close and personal live a sub-standard life, call you to repent also.
+We do realize though that that looks a lot like hypocrisy to those who have not sought refuge from that judgment.
+But we don’t point to ourselves as holding to the standard, only that there is a standard by which we are all held accountable.
+And we call all men to repent, just as I, a man whom you’ve watched up close and personal live a sub-standard life, call you to repent.

 But it’s not like we repent and live a life of righteousness.
 No, we repent and then live a life of repentance.
 We sin, we repent, and we call all men to live repentantly also, and there’s no hypocrisy in doing that.
 And yet still, I don’t claim to not be a hypocrite.
-I only claim that to the extent that I am a hypocrite, it’s wrong and sinful, and I pray God will grant me the faith and grace to repent and change.
+I only claim that to the extent that I am a hypocrite, it’s wrong and sinful, and I pray that God will grant me the faith and grace to repent and change.